 With more than 1.3 million lawyers in the United States, competing online can be grueling.
 In a sea of professional and qualified attorneys, how do you differentiate yourself?
-Most of the time, potential clients are looking at law firms for the first time ever, so they need to remember you.
+Generally, potential clients are looking at law firms for the first time ever, so they need to remember you.
 Having a great web design that reflects your uniqueness and capabilities can give you a leg up!

-Even if you just get referrals from word-of-mouth and don’t care about all this search engine stuff, you still need a distinguished website built by a professional that perfectly represents your business.
+Even if you just get referrals from word-of-mouth and aren’t concerned with all this search engine stuff, you still need a distinguished website built by a professional that represents perfectly your business.
 The internet isn’t going away anytime soon, and users tend to research a lot online before choosing a product.
 Therefore, it’s essential to make your product easily accessible, understandable, and attractive.
 Your bottom line will thank you!

 One quick tip before you get started on your full web design is to start with a simple, clean layout.
 Though the website should, of course, look professional, the last thing you want to do is overwhelm your (likely already overwhelmed) website visitors.
-Anyone actively searching for a law firm is probably already under stress.
-Make the process easier for them by making your site simple, informative, and easy to navigate, so they can find what they need quickly and easily.
+Anyone actively searching for a law firm is probably already stressed.
+Make the process easier for them by making your site simple, informative, and easy to navigate, so they can find what they require quickly and easily.